Kate Applebaum

 Fredman L, Lyons JG, Cauley JA, Hochberg M, Applebaum KM.
 The Journals of Gerontology, Series A: Biological Sciences & Medical Sciences.
 2015 Sep;70(9):1163-8.
 Epub 2015 Apr 15.

-• The influence of prevalent cohort bias in the association between periodontal disease progression and incident coronary heart disease
+• The influence of prevalent cohort bias in the association between periodontal disease progression and incident coronary heart disease.

 Heaton B, Applebaum KM, Rothman KJ, Brooks DR, Heeren T, Dietrich T, Garcia RI.Annals of Epidemiology.
 2014 Oct;24(10):741-6.
 Epub 2014 Jul 30.

+• Possible pro-carcinogenic association of endotoxin on lung cancer among Shanghai women textile workers.
 H Checkoway, J I Lundin, S Costello, R Ray, W Li, E A Eisen, G Astrakianakis, N Seixas, K Applebaum, D L Gao, and D B Thomas.
 British Journal of Cancer advance online publication 12 June 2014; doi: 10.1038/bjc.2014.308

+• Reproductive factors and risk of lung cancer in female textile workers in Shanghai, China.
 Gallagher LG, Rosenblatt KA, Ray RM, Li W, Gao DL, Applebaum KM, Checkoway H, Thomas DB.
 Reproductive factors and risk of lung cancer in female textile workers in Shanghai, China.
 Cancer Causes Control.
 2013 Jul;24(7):1305-14. doi: 10.1007/s10552-013-0208-y.
 Epub 2013 Apr 13.

 • Evidence of a paradoxical relationship between endotoxin and lung cancer after accounting for left truncation in a study of Chinese female textile workers